KineOasis

 This is often due to the evident physical limitations that come with aging, but it is also due to our ever-expanding understanding of what it is we are doing…and why.

-The “why” is a particularly intriguing aspect, and there as as many reasons why we practice as there are practitioners.
+The “why” is a particularly intriguing aspect, and there are as many reasons why we practice as there are practitioners.
 In this article, I will try to cover a few of the more general reasons “why”, and dive into exploring the much more relevant subsequent question - “how?”

 My take, after practicing for more than 40 years, is that everyone - literally everyone - should practice Martial Arts during their life.